-NSAIDs are one of the largest classes of drugs worldwide, with sales of approximately US\$16 billion in 2019(1), and represent a significant portion of the US\$37 billion global pain management market for pharmaceuticals and medical devices(2).
+NSAIDs are one of the largest classes of drugs worldwide, with sales of US\$18 billion,(7) representing a significant portion of the US\$52 billion global pain management market for pharmaceuticals and medical devices.(8) In treating post-operative pain, NSAIDs are employed to replace opioids and as a component of multimodal analgesia, a growing practice whereby multiple drugs are administered to achieve optimal pain reduction.
 Market leaders include well-known prescribed medicines such as Pfizer Inc.'s Celebrex® (US\$1.2 billion in 2019 annual sales (GlobalData)) and Novartis International AG's Voltaren® (US\$417 million in 2019 annual sales (GlobalData)).
-Leaders of the over-the-counter segment include Advil® (ibuprofen) and Aleve® (naproxen).
+Leaders in the over-the-counter segment include Advil® and Aleve®.